New photos show declining health of orca J50

 Scientists have growing concern for ailing orca J50.
 New drone images released Monday show a very thin profile and loss of fat behind her head.

-The Southern Resident killer whale is less than 4-years-old.
+The Southern Resident killer whale is younger than 4 years old.
 She has been observed in failing health this summer.
 J50, also known as Scarlet, has lost 20 percent of her body mass and developed a depression near the base of her skull, which indicated severe fat loss and malnutrition.

 National Oceanic and Atmospheric Administration (NOAA) shared the images in conjunction with SR3.
 The photos were taken by a custom-made research drone, which allows scientists to non-invasively monitor J50's condition.